 The reconstructed UCL is much thicker than the native UCL reflecting the double bundle nature of most grafts and the remnant native UCL.
-The well-functioning graft should appear taut in extension [25]; graft dysfunction may be suspected when the graft appears lax or redundant.
+The well-functioning graft should appear taut in extension [31]; graft dysfunction may be suspected when the graft appears lax or redundant.
 Graft signal intensity is more difficult to interpret as the signal may vary depending on the time since surgery and the degree of remodeling.
-Although uncommon, heterotopic ossification may be seen within and adjacent to a reconstructed UCL resulting in bony bridging or fibrous bridging at the humerus or the ulna (Fig. 8.18a).
-A re-tear of the graft can be confidently diagnosed when there is fluid imbibition into a focal discontinuity of the graft (Fig. 8.18b).
+Heterotopic ossification may be seen within and adjacent to a reconstructed UCL, rarely resulting in bony bridging or fibrous bridging at the humerus or the ulna (Fig. 11.20a).
+A partial or complete re-tear of the graft can be confidently diagnosed when there is linear fluid imbibition into a focal discontinuity of the graft (Fig. 11.20b).
+Interstitial partial tearing may also be seen as redundancy or outward bowing of the graft or new high signal within a graft [32].
 On the rare occasion when heterotopic ossification is extensive, a re-tear may be identified as a fracture through a fibrous union between the ossified ligament and the humerus or ulna.

-Fig. 8.17 Axial FSE image in patient following repair of the flexor pronator origin (long arrow) shows a transposed ulnar nerve which is encased in hypertrophic scar (short arrow).
-The nerve is hyperintense with marked enlargement of individual nerve fascicles reflecting ulnar neuritis arrow).
+Fig. 11.19 Axial FSE image in patient following repair of the flexor pronator origin (long arrow) shows a transposed ulnar nerve which is encased in hypertrophic scar (short arrow).
+The nerve is hyperintense with marked enlargement of individual nerve fascicles reflecting ulnar neuritis

+Fig. 11.20 (a) AP radiograph demonstrates multiple foci of heterotopic ossification within a reconstructed UCL (arrow). (b) Corresponding FSE MRI demonstrates the appearance of heterotopic ossification on MRI (short arrow).
 A near complete tear of the reconstruction is indicated by fluid imbibition into a defect in the partially ossified ligament (long arrow)

-Fig. 8.18 a AP radiograph demonstrates multiple foci of heterotopic ossification within a reconstructed UCL (arrow). b Corresponding FSE MRI demonstrates the appearance of heterotopic ossification on MRI (short